Bharath1910/aurbit/README.md

 ### /posts
 - `GET /posts` - It retrieves posts
 - `POST /posts` - It creates a post (A)
+- `GET /posts/:id/comments` - It retrieves the root comments of a post

 ### /comminity
 - `POST /community/new` - It creates a community (A)